Divyanshu422/Learning/React_Project/NamasteReact/Lecture4/Readme.md

 - Note: Whenever there is a change in a state variable, the component where the state is used re-renders, not the entire application.
 Only that component (or parts of it) where the state variable is used will be affected by the re-render -> `1:25 min`
   - In the coding when we click on the login button of header section, the value of state varible changes to logOut. the whole header section is rendered --> not the application or the button but whole component.
 - `Search functionality` -> 1:36:44 minutes

+# Lecture 7: Finding the Path @ Routing

+- Install the react-router-dom [ Version 6 ] library.
+- Develop the routing configuration in `App.js` file:

+  - Import the create `createBrowserRouter` & use this createBrowserRouter function to provide the routing configuration.
+This function takes an `array of object` where you can specify which components should be displayed for different URLs (routes).
+  - The object passed to createBrowserRouter has the following properties:
+    - `path`: This defines the URL for the route.
+    - `element/Component`: The React component that should be rendered when the user visits the specified URL.

+- Now after creating the routes for the application, we need to provide the router configuration to the application for this we need to import `RouterProvider`